vegaprotocol/documentation/docs/tutorials/proposals/market-proposals.md

   </TabItem>
 </Tabs>

-## Update an existing market
+## Change an existing market
 Some parts of a market can also be changed via governance using the `updateMarket` proposal.
-This is similar to the `newMarket` proposal, but (fortunately) most fields are not required if they are changed by the proposal.
+This is similar to the `newMarket` proposal, but most fields are not required.

 <Tabs groupId="updateMarket">
   <TabItem value="annotated" label="Annotated example">